rjjrbatarao/MikroDev/README.md

 # MikroDev

 This is a library are used to communicate with the included esp8266 mikro shield firmware.
-This enables you to develop mikrotik web apps or any automation device for mikrotik like for example, monitoring, external schedulers, hotspot automations, and anything you can think of using arduino boards.
+This enables you to develop mikrotik web apps or any automation device for mikrotik, like for example, router monitoring, external mikrotik schedulers, hotspot automations, and anything you can think of using arduino boards.
+The mikrodev project aims to reduce program size on memory constrained mcu like the arduino by offloading the processing and communications to the slave.
+This saves alot of memory on the master mcu so you can even make a much complex projects using only arduino uno.
 Why MikroDev? because this is an mikrotik api for developers using microcontrollers.
-This library currently supports Arduino uno, mega, esp8266 and stm32f103cxxx This library is the master library which communicates on the included slave firmware
+This library is currently tested on Arduino uno, mega, esp8266 and stm32f103 bluepill.
+This library is the master library which communicates on the included slave firmware.

 ### Features